unmatched785/SimpleOrigin-Brave-Debloat/README.md

 Simple Origin is a Windows PowerShell GUI for configuring **Brave managed policies**.

-It focuses on three things:
+It gives you:

 - one-by-one policy toggles
-- a built-in **Origin** preset for an Origin-upgrade-like setup
-- a built-in **Hardening** preset for a stricter privacy setup
+- preset-based setup for common configurations
+- DNS-over-HTTPS presets
+- import/export for repeatable setups

-## What it is
+## What this is

 Simple Origin is a **policy UI for regular Brave**.